dotlang/language/Enhancements.md

 SO: Pascal syntax is context-free, C syntax is context-sensitive. so `x: int` is better.

-? - when output type is not specified, it is void. now that we don't have a class, return this does not make sense.
+Y - when output type is not specified, it is void. now that we don't have a class, return this does not make sense.
 `func set(x: int) {}`
 does not have output, just input

-? - what if struct A inherits from B and C and we have this call: `A x = get(); f(x)` but we have three f functions for B and C and A?
+Y - what if struct A inherits from B and C and we have this call: `A x = get(); f(x)` but we have three f functions for B and C and A?
 `struct A: B,C {int a;}`
 `int f(A a) {}`